Comments

 Contribute to Docs

 A comment is a piece of text within a program that is not executed.
-It can be used to provide additional information to aid in understanding the code.
+It is used to provide additional information or context to help understand the code.
+Python uses the #

 Single-line Comments